EPOS System "Standard (PROTEL-compatible)"

 To use the interface properly the following things are necessary.

 This activates or deactivates the interface.
-If the interface is deactivated, no guest-unit-file is created and no bookings are being analyzed.
+If the interface is deactivated, no guest-unit-file is created and no bookings are being analysed.

 Location for the guest-unit-file "INHOUSE.DAT"